-Should the impact be found to be Project attributable, the cause of the impact will be identified and mitigated and, if appropriate, the Illumination Plan will be revised to include the mitigation and management actions (see Section 5).
+Should the impact be found to be Project attributable, the cause of the impact will be identified and mitigated within 3 months of identifying any exceedance from baseline (EPBC2018/8236 19d-e) and the Illumination Plan will be revised to include additional avoidance and mitigation measures and management actions (see Section 5).
+Alternatively, an Offset Strategy specifying how the impact will be offset must be submitted in this timeframe as per approval condition EPBC2018/8236 19d-e.

 Measures to reduce light to offshore islands should an adverse impact be detected include: